nonomal/Fail2Ban-Report/README.md

 - Filter by date, action (`Ban` / `Unban`), jail and IP fragment
 - Responsive dark-themed UI
 - Easy to deploy, no database, no frameworks
+- The JSON output is plain and lightweight.
+You can post-process or archive old data easily.
+- This tool requires no database and can run even on very minimal webspace setups. (e.g. RaspberryPi)

 ---